Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are the biggest mistakes people make when choosing the right career?
+What are some common mistakes that people make when they choose a career?

 How can I avoid following the wrong career track?

-Are you ever ready to make a change in careers?
+Are you ever ready to change careers?

-What can I do if i feel stuck at work?
+What can I do if I’m feeling stuck at work?

 Conclusion